sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 ---
-title: Extensibility, Type-safe Expand, and Dependency Injection with the Virtual Data Model for OData
+title: Extensibility, Type-Safe Expand, and Dependency Injection with the Virtual Data Model for OData
 description: The following tutorial will introduce you to the latest features of the SAP Cloud SDK regarding extensibility, eager and type-safe expand as well as dependency injection with the Virtual Data Model for OData for any SAP S/4HANA system.
 auto_validation: true
 time: 30